tatsumoto-ren/tatsumoto-ren.github.io/blog/learning-grammar.md

 Note that at this stage of the AJATT journey you don't need to worry about things like all the different types of verbs and exactly how they conjugate.
-Casually read through the guide and focus on understanding example sentences.
+Casually read through the guide and focus on **understanding example sentences**.
 When you see a word in a different form, all you need is to understand what it means.

 ## Grammar guides